zc71/CS341-Lectures-FA23/HW0.md

 char array[] = "Hello";
 ```
 What are the values of `sizeof(ptr)` and `sizeof(array)`?
 Why?
+sizeof(ptr) will be 8 because ptr is a pointer.
+sizeof(array) will be 6 because it includes the characters H, e, l, l, o, and the null terminator \0.
 ### Lifetime of automatic variables

 5. What data structure manages the lifetime of automatic variables?
+Call Stack

 ## Chapter 4